 The benefits of using a Semantically enhanced VET for Industrial Maintenance tasks are evident, however we believe that some challenges are still open.
-One of such challenges is that the mentioned approach depends on the full capability of viewing all the regions on the marker (for identification purposes and calculation of the camera parameters).
-The problem arises when such marker cannot be seen partially or in total, as the information that relates such marker to the actual Maintenance Data-sets and hence with the Domain embedded Knowledge will not be reached.
-Such problem is due to poor light quality or deterioration of the marker and even because of the quality of the CMOS sensor present in the input device (the camera).
-We believe that a logical next step in our methodology would be to consider markerless approaches like in projects like ARVIKA [WKS03] or in the work presented by Comport [CMC03].
+One of such challenges is that the discussed approach depends on the full capability of viewing all the regions on the marker (for identification purposes and calculation of the camera parameters).
+The problem arises when such marker cannot be seen partially or in total, as the information that relates such marker to the actual Maintenance Datasets and hence with the Domain embedded Knowledge will not be reached.
+Such problem is due to poor light quality or deterioration of the marker and even because of the quality of the camera's CMOS sensor.
+We believe that a logical next step in our methodology would be to consider marker-less approaches such as projects like ARVIKA [WKS03] or in the work presented by Comport [CMC03].